stemwinder/locomotive/README.md

 **Locomotive** is intended to be run as a repeated, scheduled job (ie: crontab), and depends on successive runs to handle the moving of transfered items, LFTP queue monitoring, and other necessary tasks.
-The suggested run interval is *ten minutes*, but may be run more or less often depending on the user's needs.
+The suggested run interval is *five minutes*, but may be run more or less often depending on the user's needs.
+It is not suggested to run **Locomotive** more often than every two minutes.

 Requirements
 ------------